The Complete Guide To Off Leash Dog Training

 - Recall – your dog comes to you when called

-These behaviors are usually taught with voice commands, but you can also incorporate hand signals, whistles, or use a clicker.
+You can teach these behaviors with voice commands, but you can also incorporate hand signals, whistles, or use a clicker.
 Reward your pup with treats or a good ear rub to cement the learning process.
-Include a 10-minute training session in your dog’s daily routine, which is good for your dog’s mental health.
+Include a 10-minute training session in your dog’s daily routine to keep their training fresh.

 Use a long leash